What if I don't qualify for legal representation?

 - medical or dental expenses or medication you must personally pay for that a doctor says is necessary for you or your dependants.

-An intake legal assistant at your legal aid office will look at the value of your assets to determine your financial eligibility for legal aid.
+An intake legal assistant at your local office will look at the value of your assets to determine your financial eligibility for legal aid.

 Assets are things you own, such as: